Safety Toolkit - Theatre and Dance Technical Production and Scene Shop

 Please carefully read and make sure you understand this information.
 Your safety and that of your friends and colleagues depend on it.

-- Health & Safety Orientation A brief presentation for individuals involved in technical production and using the scene shop.
+- (To be added) A brief presentation for individuals involved in technical production and using the scene shop.

 *Note: The Production Manager/Technical Director will provide other specific safety training for certain tools and equipment.